christopherbauer/mhw-armor-calculator/README.md

     - [ ] Suggest alternate armors if you have jewels that allow you be 'more permissive' of exchanging decorations
       * EX your primary armor set skill is Handicraft and one piece of armor has 1 handicraft but zero slots, but another has Critcial Eye and 2 slots, the calculator should suggest that you use the armor set that gets you a bonus slot as long as you have the decoration for it)
   - [ ] Create a form for user submitted armor sets
+  - [ ] Create encoded share links for the application
 - [ ] Database Tier
   - [x] Define core armor tables and relationships
   - [x] Define process for source controlled DBMS (sql server database project in VS professional)